felipepastor/maps-with-backbone-marionette/README.md

 ### How do I run **tests (TDD/BDD)**? ###

+* Clear the browser cache
 * Access the repo folder "/tests"
 * Jasmine and RequireJS should work correctly

 ### Don't want to run local?
 Alright! :) ###